patrick-han/patrick-han.github.io/_pages/cv.md

 Teaching Related
 =====
+* __Fall 2020: TA for ELEC 327: Digital Systems Laboratory__
+  * Held tri-weekly project help sessions for juniors taking the course
+  * Used lab equipment to help students test and debug devices

 * __Fall 2019: TA for ELEC 301: Signals, Systems, and Machine Learning__
   * Held weekly homework help sessions for juniors taking the course
   * Helped revamp homework assignments by giving feedback to professor and graduate TA